qaecology/blogdown-website/content/authors/David E Uribe-Rivera/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Affiliates
+- Affiliates and Alumni
 ---

 David is a quantitative and spatial ecologist specialising in global change ecology.
 He is interested in the processes that drive species range changes under human-induced global change.
-Currently investigating how to generate more reliable predictions of biodiversity redistribution under future global change scenarios to better inform conservation decision making.
+He is currently investigating how to generate more reliable predictions of biodiversity redistribution under future global change scenarios to better inform conservation decision-making.

 Other research interests include disequilibrium in range dynamics under recent climatic change, emerging infectious diseases, monitoring global change effects on biodiversity, and spatial dynamics of biological invasions.